lukatarman/steam-game-stats/README.md

 A few words about the student.
 My name is Luka Tarman and I am an adaptable and open minded Full Stack Software Developer with a preference for the backend layer.
 I started with software development due to my extensive experience with computers from a young age, and the fact that I find great joy in solving technical problems.

 A few words about the course instructor.
 The instructor is [Stanislav Jakuschevskij](https://www.linkedin.com/in/stanislav-jakuschevskij/).
 He is a Senior Software Engineer at IBM with a specialization in Blockchain.
-You can find out more about him on LinkedId.
+You can find out more about him on LinkedIn.
 I received his permission to forward his contact in case a potential employer would like to ask questions about the course and my education.

 ## Course Details